craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Ingame/Combat Mechanics and Positioning.md

 		- Shoes

 ## Drowning / Suffocating
 A character may hold their breath for a number of rounds equal to 1 + (CON * 5).
 A character expends a round of held breath on the beginning of their turn.
-When a character takes a Move Action or a Standard Action, they spend an additional round of held breath to do so.
+When a character takes a Move Action or a Full Action, they spend an additional round of held breath to do so.

 As a character runs out of breath, they begin Suffocating.
 While a character is Suffocating, they take 20 points of damage at the beginning of their turn.
 This damage cannot be reduced in any way.